 – IoT and industrial environments: Edge traversal supports controlled access to OT systems from IT networks, with strong identity checks and segmentation.

 – Contractors and third parties: Temporary or limited access paths to specific resources, with time-bound or device-bound policies.
-Pia vpn chrome
+Proton vpn edge extension for browser-based Proton VPN: setup, features, privacy tips, and performance guide 2026

 Protocols, technologies, and patterns you’ll encounter